faceyspacey/respond-framework-docs-old/docs/route-config.md

 ## Transformations

+> The following ransformations like `toPath`, `fromSearch`, `defaultHash`, etc can be provided at both the route level and the options level.
+If provided at the options level, they will be applied to all routes in the given module.
+Route level is more common, so all examples below will be attached to routes.

 ### `to/fromPath(value, key): string`

 To customize the param transformation into how you want your app to see it, here's how the date from above could be handled: